The Perfect Jean Patch for fixing your worn or torn denim jeans

 6. Line-up the tear so that the jeans look straight.

 8. Now that the patch is temporarily in place, turn the jeans inside out (be careful because the jeans will now be very hot!)
-Finish by ironing the backside of the jeans for 45 to 60 second while applying pressure to the patch.
+Finish by ironing the backside of the jeans for at least 60 second while applying pressure with the tip of the iron to the patch.